Baker's Martial Arts Cultural Center

 About

-Baker's Martial Arts Cultural Center offers Tae Kwon Do, Tai Chi, Self Defense, Fitness Training, Escrima, cardio kickboxing, sparring, and online classes.
-Kids at the center get to jump, roll, kick, shout, and spar as part of their training in a safe and fun environment.
+Baker's Martial Arts Cultural Center offers Tae Kwon Do, Tai Chi, Self Defense, Fitness Training, Escrima, and cardio kickboxing in a safe and fun environment.
+Kids get to jump, roll, kick, shout, and spar, and may be asked to recite a Student Creed at promotions and discuss how it relates to their martial arts training.

 • Ages: 5–18 years old

-Baker's Martial Arts Cultural Center was established in 1980 and was a fixture in the Berkeley community for 18 years before moving to its present location in the Glenview district in Oakland in 1997.
-The program offers training in the art of Tae Kwon Do for children, youth, and adults, and Mr. Baker incorporates his experience with aikido, capoeira, judo, escrima, and tai chi into his Tae Kwon Do curriculum.
+Baker's Martial Arts Cultural Center was established in 1980 in Berkeley and moved to its present location in 1998 after 18 years in the Berkeley community.
+The program offers training in the art of Tae Kwon Do for children, youth, and adults, and Mr. Baker incorporates his experience with aikido, capoeira, judo, escrima, and tai chi into the Tae Kwon Do curriculum.
 The center conducts online classes, and families can book classes online through the website.
+Parents observe experienced teachers offering children character and confidence building, physical fitness, safety awareness, interaction with kids from diverse backgrounds, leadership, and self-discipline.

 Head Instructor Julius Baker began his Tae Kwon Do training in 1969 under Master Byong Yu and Master Ken Youn and has over thirty years of Tae Kwon Do training.
-He has also studied Aikido, Escrima, Judo, Capoeira, and Tai Chi, received his BA and then a Masters Degree in Health Science at San Francisco State University, taught Physical and Health Education at the college level, and has over forty years of experience working with children.
-In recognition of his 40 years as a leader in martial arts, in 2014 Mr. Baker was awarded Tae Kwon Do Master of the Year and inducted into the U.S.A.
+He has also studied Aikido, Escrima, Judo, Capoeira, and Tai Chi, received a BA and a Masters Degree in Health Science from San Francisco State University, taught Physical and Health Education at the college level, and has over forty years of experience working with children.
+In recognition of his 40 years as a leader in martial arts, in 2014 he was awarded Tae Kwon Do Master of the Year and inducted into the U.S.A.
 Martial Arts Hall of Fame.
+After receiving his Black Belt, Mr. Baker began teaching at the Young Adult Project, a Model Cities program for inner city youth, in 1973.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.